envoy/JSONAPIModel/README.md

 ## Overview

 JSONAPIModel is a simple JSONAPI parser / serializer and data store written in Swift.
 We built it from ground up in house to meet Envoy's needs for iOS projects.
 By the time when we were trying to build this project, we looked at the community first, see if there's anything available already.
 However, we didn't find anything that suits our needs.
-JSONAPI is a pretty powerful API schema, it allows you to load objects in relationship of another object.
+JSONAPI is a pretty powerful API schema, it allows you to load objects in relationship of another object on demand.
 Usually the implementations we found provide advance features for JSONAPI, and we don't want that.
 What we want is pretty simple parser and it stores data into simple Swift data struct, ideally the model should be like this

 ```Swift
 class DeviceConfig {